-Competitive pricing clearly benefits the consumers, but how are business owners affected by competition?
-In June 2014 taxi drivers staged a large-scale protest against Uber in London, Berlin, Paris and Madrid demanding Uber services be banned.
-The Finnish taxi drivers have also been demanding to ban the Uber drivers, whereas the government has in 2016 and early 2017, been working on the legislation opening the competition for taxi services.
-The number of taxi licenses has been regulated in Finland resulting in taxi fares being some of the highest in the world.
+Competitive pricing clearly benefits the consumers.
+But how are business owners affected by competition?
+In June 2014, taxi drivers staged a large-scale protest against Uber.
+It happened in London, Berlin, Paris and Madrid.
+They were demanding that banned Uber services.
+The Finnish taxi drivers have also been demanding to ban the Uber drivers.
+Whereas the government has in 2016 and early 2017, been working on the legislation.
+Ended up opening the competition for taxi services.
+The number of taxi licenses has been regulated in Finland.
+This result in taxi fares being one of the highest in the world.

 On the contrary, across the Gulf of Finland, in Tallinn, Estonia, the government made this competition legal.
 They were one of the first countries to legalize taxi applications.
 And from here the competition has prosper.
 The prices for a taxi ride has been pressed down in Tallinn.
 And even during busiest hours, there are enough taxis available.
 Alternately, there are not enough taxis on the streets of Helsinki, during the busiest hours.
 Due to the over-regulation.

 Helsinki taxi companies demanded the government to ban Uber because they feared competition and reduction in fares.
 Even without specific legislation to restrict people from driving for Uber, the court ruled in favor of taxi drivers.
 The government fined uber drivers for providing “illegal taxi services”.
 The result has made potential drivers fearful to enter the market.
 And the riders in Helsinki continue to pay high prices for their taxi.